 Luis is Aragon’s founder and CEO, a company that is building a standard for DAOs (Stripe Atlas for Ethereum-based companies).
 Luis has been awarded as the best underage European programmer in 2011, is a Forbes 30 Under 30, a MIT TR35 and was an Advisor to the VP of the European Commission.
 He cofounded the blockchain startup Stampery, backed by Tim Draper.
 Prior to founding startups, he created the world’s first Linux distribution with facelogin.

-Doug is a Co-founder at Livepeer – a decentralized live video broadcasting protocol and platform.
-Livepeer is building the realtime streaming layer in the decentralized development stack.
-Previously Doug has served as Founder and VP Engineering at Hyperpublic (acquired by Groupon in 2012) and Wildcard where he focused on architecting and building realtime data processing systems, as well as building and leading happy and effective teams.
-He has a BSE in Computer Science from University of Pennsylvania (2006) where he focused on research related to decentralized systems including the Bittorrent protocol.
+Doug is a Founder at Livepeer – a decentralized video infrastructure protocol and platform that has been live on the Ethereum network since April, 2018.
+Doug is the author of the Livepeer protocol and MerkleMine distribution algorithms, both of which have been focused on designing incentives for wide and active participation in decentralized networks.
+Previously Doug has served as Founder and VP Engineering at Hyperpublic (acquired by Groupon) and Wildcard where he focused on architecting and building realtime data processing systems, as well as building and leading happy and effective teams.
+He has a BSE in Computer Science from University of Pennsylvania where he focused on research related to decentralized systems including the Bittorrent protocol.

 Ankur Nandwani is Product Manager at Coinbase where he manages the consumer division of the company.
 Prior to that he co-founded BitMonet which was the Bitcoin-based monetization platform for content publisher.